Rosulip, 20 mg 28 pcs.

 Interaction

-Transport protein inhibitors: Rosuvastatin binds to some transport proteins, in particular OATP1B1 and BCRP.
-Concomitant use of drugs that are inhibitors of these transport proteins may be accompanied by increased plasma concentrations of rosuvastatin and an increased risk of myopathy (see Table 3 and sections “Administration and Doses” and “Precautions”).
+Transport protein inhibitors: rosuvastatin binds to certain transport proteins, in particular OATP1B1 and BCRP.
+Concomitant use of drugs that are inhibitors of these transport proteins may be accompanied by an increase in plasma concentrations of rosuvastatin and an increased risk of developing myopathy (see Table 3 and sections “Dosage and Administration” and “Special Instructions”).

-Cyclosporine: When concomitant use of rosuvastatin and cyclosporine the AUC of rosuvastatin was on average 7 times higher than the value observed in healthy volunteers (see Table 3).
-No effect on the plasma concentration of cyclosporine.
-Rosulip® is contraindicated in patients taking cyclosporine (see section “Contraindications”).
+Cyclosporine: with simultaneous use of rosuvastatin and cyclosporine, the AUC of rosuvastatin was on average 7 times higher than the value observed in healthy volunteers (see Table 3).
+Does not affect plasma concentrations of cyclosporine.
+Rozulip® is contraindicated in patients taking cyclosporine (see section “Contraindications”).

-HIV protease inhibitors: although the exact mechanism of interaction is unknown, co-administration of HIV protease inhibitors may result in a significant increase in exposure to rosuvastatin (see Table 3).
-A pharmacokinetic study of concomitant administration of 20 mg rosuvastatin with a combination drug containing two HIV protease inhibitors (400 mg lopinavir/100 mg ritonavir) in healthy volunteers resulted in approximately twofold and fivefold increases in AUC(0-24) and Cmax rosuvastatin, respectively.
-Therefore, concomitant administration of rosuvastatin and HIV protease inhibitors is not recommended (see sections “Dosage and administration”, “Special indications”, Table 3).
+HIV protease inhibitors: Although the exact mechanism of interaction is unknown, coadministration of HIV protease inhibitors may result in a significant increase in exposure to rosuvastatin (see Table 3).
+A pharmacokinetic study of co-administration of 20 mg rosuvastatin with a combination drug containing two HIV protease inhibitors (400 mg lopinavir/100 mg ritonavir) in healthy volunteers resulted in approximately two-fold and five-fold increases in AUC (0-24)

-Gemfibrozil, fenofibrate, other fibrates and lipid-lowering doses of nicotinic acid increased the risk of myopathy when concomitantly used with HMG-CoA reductase inhibitors, possibly due to the fact that they may cause myopathy when used in monotherapy (see section “Special Indications”).
-In concomitant use of the drug with gemfibrozil, fibrates, nicotinic acid in lipid-lowering doses (more than 1 g/day) patients are recommended the initial dose of the drug is 5 mg, taking a dose of 40 mg is contraindicated in concomitant administration with fibrates (see sections “Contraindications”, “Dosage and administration”, “Cautions”).
+Gemfibrozil, fenofibrate, other fibrates and lipid-lowering doses of nicotinic acid increased the risk of myopathy when used concomitantly with HMG-CoA reductase inhibitors, possibly due to the fact that they can cause myopathy when used in monotherapy (see section “Special Instructions”).
+When taking the drug simultaneously with gemfibrozil, fibrates, nicotinic acid in lipid-lowering doses (more than 1 g/day), an initial dose of the drug of 5 mg is recommended for patients; taking a dose of 40 mg is contraindicated when co-administered with fibrates (see sections “Contraindications”, “Dosage and Administration”, “Special Instructions”).

-Ezetimibe: concomitant administration of 10 mg rosuvastatin and 10 mg ezetimibe was associated with increased AUC of rosuvastatin in patients with hypercholesterolemia (see Table 3).
-An increased risk of side effects due to pharmacodynamic interaction between Rosulip® and ezetimibe cannot be excluded.
+Ezetimibe: Concomitant use of rosuvastatin 10 mg and ezetimibe 10 mg was associated with an increase in rosuvastatin AUC in patients with hypercholesterolemia (see Table 3).
+An increased risk of side effects due to the pharmacodynamic interaction between Rozulip® and ezetimibe cannot be excluded.

-Antacids: concomitant use of rosuvastatin and suspensions of antacids containing magnesium and aluminum hydroxide leads to decrease of plasma concentration of rosuvastatin by approximately 50%.
-This effect is weaker if antacids are used 2 hours after rosuvastatin administration.
+Antacids: simultaneous use of rosuvastatin and antacid suspensions containing magnesium and aluminum hydroxide leads to a decrease in plasma concentrations of rosuvastatin by approximately 50%.
+This effect is less pronounced if antacids are used 2 hours after taking rosuvastatin.
 The clinical significance of this interaction has not been studied.

-Erythromycin: Concomitant use of rosuvastatin and erythromycin decreases AUC of rosuvastatin by 20% and Cmax of rosuvastatin by 30%.
-This interaction may occur as a result of increased intestinal motility caused by taking erythromycin.
+Erythromycin: simultaneous use of rosuvastatin and erythromycin leads to a decrease in AUC of rosuvastatin by 20% and Cmax of rosuvastatin by 30%.
+This interaction may occur as a result of increased intestinal motility caused by erythromycin.

-Cytochrome P450 isoenzymes: In vivo and in vitro studies have shown that rosuvastatin is neither an inhibitor nor an inducer of cytochrome P450 isoenzymes.
+Cytochrome P450 isoenzymes: results from in vivo and in vitro studies have shown that rosuvastatin is neither an inhibitor nor an inducer of cytochrome P450 isoenzymes.
 In addition, rosuvastatin is a weak substrate for these isoenzymes.
-Therefore, no interaction of rosuvastatin with other drugs at the level of metabolism involving cytochrome P450 isoenzymes is expected.
-No clinically significant interaction of rosuvastatin with fluconazole (CYP2C9 and CYP3A4 isoenzymes inhibitor) and ketoconazole (CYP2A6 and CYP3A4 isoenzymes inhibitor) was observed.
+Therefore, interaction of rosuvastatin with other drugs at the metabolic level involving cytochrome P450 isoenzymes is not expected.
+There was no clinically significant interaction of rosuvastatin with fluconazole (an inhibitor of the CYP2C9 and CYP3A4 isoenzymes) and ketoconazole (an inhibitor of the CYP2A6 and CYP3A4 isoenzymes).

-Fusidic acid: There have been no studies on interaction between rosuvastatin and fusidic acid.
-As with other statins, there have been post-marketing reports of cases of rhabdomyolysis when co-administering rosuvastatin and fusidic acid.
-Patients should be closely monitored.
-If necessary, temporary discontinuation of rosuvastatin is possible.
+Fusidic acid: No studies have been conducted to study the interaction of rosuvastatin and fusidic acid.
+As with other statins, there have been post-marketing reports of rhabdomyolysis with co-administration of rosuvastatin and fusidic acid.
+Patients must be closely monitored.
+If necessary, it is possible to temporarily stop taking rosuvastatin.

-The dose of Rosulip® should be adjusted if it is necessary to combine it with drugs that increase exposure to rosuvastatin.
-Read the instructions for use of these drugs before prescribing them together with rosuvastatin.
-If an increase in exposure by 2-fold or more is expected, the initial dose of Rosulip® should be 5 mg once daily.
-The maximum daily dose of Rosulip® should also be adjusted so that the expected exposure to rosuvastatin does not exceed that for a dose of 40 mg taken without concomitant administration of drugs that interact with rosuvastatin.
-For example, maximum daily dose of Rosulip® in concomitant use with gemfibrozil is 20 mg (1.9-fold increase in exposure), with ritonavir/atazanavir – 10 mg (3.1-fold increase in exposure).
+The dose of Rozulip® should be adjusted if it is necessary to use it together with drugs that increase exposure to rosuvastatin.
+You should read the instructions for use of these drugs before prescribing them together with rosuvastatin.
+If an increase in exposure by 2 times or more is expected, the initial dose of Rozulip®

 Table 3.
-Effect of concomitant therapy on exposure to rosuvastatin (AUC, data are given in descending order) – results of published clinical trials
+Effect of concomitant therapy on rosuvastatin exposure (AUC, data in descending order) – results of published clinical studies

 therapy